Best Graphics Cards for Gaming in India 2026

 Best for: 1440p gamers who want near-flagship performance under Rs.
 87,000.

 The RTX 5070 is where the value equation gets interesting for most Indian gamers.
-NVIDIA positions it at RTX 4090-level rasterization performance, and third-party benchmarks from TechSpot and Tom’s Hardware broadly back that up at 1440p.
-The Blackwell architecture with 12GB GDDR7 on a 192-bit bus and 250W TDP makes this one of the most efficient mid-range cards released in years.
+NVIDIA positions it at RTX 4090-level rasterization with DLSS in play, and third-party 1440p benchmarks broadly back the raw-raster case at this tier.
+The Blackwell architecture with 12GB GDDR7 on a 192-bit bus and a 250W TDP makes this one of the more efficient mid-range cards in years.

-At MSRP of Rs.
-60,000 including GST, this is a strong deal for 1440p gaming.
-Street prices on Amazon.in from AIBs like MSI and Gigabyte run Rs.
+Street prices on Amazon.in from AIBs like MSI and Gigabyte now run roughly Rs.
 60,000 to Rs.
-86,900 depending on the cooling variant.
+87,000 depending on the cooling variant, with several models settling near Rs.
+67,000-72,000.
 A 650W PSU handles it comfortably.
-DLSS 4 Multi Frame Generation turns this mid-range card into a 4K-capable machine in supported titles, with some reviewers reporting 4K 60+ FPS in demanding AAA games without FSR compromises.
+DLSS 4 Multi Frame Generation turns this mid-range card into a 4K-capable machine in supported titles, with some reviewers reporting 4K 60+ FPS in demanding AAA games.

 The 12GB VRAM is the one legitimate concern.
 Some 4K textures in newer games already push past 12GB.
-For pure 1440p gaming in 2026, this is a non-issue.
-If the plan is to game at 4K in two to three years without upgrading, the RTX 5070 Ti with 16GB GDDR7 is the safer long-term choice.
-At current pricing, the gap between the two is often under Rs.
+For pure 1440p gaming in 2026 this is a non-issue.
+If the plan is to game at 4K in two to three years without upgrading, the RTX 5070 Ti or an RX 9070 with 16GB is the safer long-term choice.
+At current pricing, the gap to the 5070 Ti is often under Rs.
 25,000 in India.

 NVIDIA GeForce RTX 4070 Ti Super